In Richmond, VA

 Socket Preservation

 Following the extraction of a tooth, the socket in the jawbone the tooth once occupied will be left empty.
 Over time, this empty socket can begin to result in bone loss, which can complicate your oral health and reduce your viability for replacing that missing tooth with a dental implant.
-To prevent these issues from developing, we recommend taking socket-preservation measures following the extraction of your tooth.
-This simple process can take place immediately following the removal of your tooth through placement of the graft (human, animal, or synthetic) into the socket.
+To prevent these issues from developing, we recommend taking socket preservation measures following the extraction of your tooth.
+This simple process can take place immediately following the removal of your tooth through placement of a graft (human, animal, or synthetic) into the socket.

 To learn more about socket preservation, please refer to the following, or schedule an appointment today.
 We proudly serve patients throughout Richmond and the surrounding area, including neighborhoods like Southampton, Stratford Hills, Westover Hills, Bon Air, Libbie and Grove, Church Hill, The Fan, Westham, Museum District, and Mooreland Farms.